-Several years ago, a pesky rash on my face was diagnosed as perioral dermatitis.
-I do love my dermatologist, but ultimately it was through a ton of research and trial-and-error that I found a way to heal my PD.
-I’m sharing my experience here in the hopes that it can be of help, as I leaned heavily on the experience of others when treating my perioral dermatitis.
+Several years ago, a pesky rash on my face was diagnosed by my dermatologist as perioral dermatitis.
+It took some time, but through a ton of research and trial-and-error I finally found a way to heal my PD.
+I’m sharing my full experience here, including what did and didn’t work.
+I hope that it can be of help to others, because I know all too well what a frustrating experience perioral dermatitis can be.

 Every winter for several years, I would get this small, red, slightly rough rash just below my lips.
 It never spread, popped up in the same spot every time, and eventually it would go away.
 I just chalked it up to a seasonal nuisance…just some kind of random dry patch.